 Is Rome expensive in February?

 February is one of the cheapest months to travel to Rome.
 Like January, hotels have cheaper rates and seasonal deals and promotions.
-International flights and some domestic transport, too, are cheaper than in the high season.
+International flights and some domestic transport, too, are cheaper than in the high season, so you can even treat yourself to Emirates Airlines first class.

 February in Rome – Festivals and important dates